mattermost/docs/source/administration/config-settings.rst

 On new installations starting in version 5.14, the default.json file used to create the initial ``config.json`` has been removed from the binary and replaced with a build step that generates a fresh ``config.json``.
 This is to ensure the initial configuration file has all the correct defaults provided in the server code.
 Existing ``config.json`` files are not affected by this change.

 **Configuration in Database**

 Storing configuration in the database is supported in v5.10 and later.
 Please see more information on how to set this up `here <https://docs.mattermost.com/administration/config-in-database.html>`_.

 **Environment Variables**

-Starting in Mattermost version 3.8, you can use environment variables to manage the configuration.
+Starting from Mattermost version 3.8, you can use environment variables to manage the configuration.
 Environment variables override settings in ``config.json``.
 If a change to a setting in ``config.json`` requires a restart for it to take effect, then changes to the corresponding environment variable also require a server restart.

 The name of the environment variable for any setting can be derived from the name of that setting in ``config.json``.
 For example, to derive the name of the Site URL setting: